BREAST IMPLANT REVISION

 What Should You Expect from Breast Implant Revision?

 Patients considering revision surgery often wonder: How long does it take to recover from breast implant revision?
 Here’s what you should know about breast implant revision procedure and recovery.

 Anesthesia: Breast implant revision surgery is usually performed with the patient under general anesthesia.

 Length of procedure: 30 to 150 minutes, depending on the type of revision required.

-Estimated recovery time: Patients can usually expect to return to work after 1 to 2 weeks, and they should avoid vigorous activities for 3 weeks.
+Estimated recovery time: Patients can usually expect to return to work after 1 to 2 weeks following breast implant revision surgery, and they should avoid vigorous activities for 3 weeks.
 Visible bruising should subside within 2 weeks, and swelling should begin to resolve within 3 weeks.
 To learn how to prepare for breast implant revision surgery at our surgery center and what to expect afterwards, click here to download our patient instructions.